UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: Included are letters Rankin received from supporters.

 **Copies:** Be precise and clear when referring to copies as opposed to original items.
-Acceptable terms include typed transcriptions, carbon copies, photocopies, photocopies of typed transcriptions, and handwritten copies.
+Acceptable terms include typed transcriptions, carbon copies, photocopies, photocopies of typed transcriptions, handwritten copies, and dubs (for audiovisual materials).
 Avoid vague terms (e.g., copies).

 **Things southern:** It's the South, not the south.
 BUT it is southern and southerner, not Southern and Southerner.